WPIPepBand/web-server/public_html/cgi-bin/pages/New Member FAQ.md

 #### Are there instruments available to borrow?

-The Pep Band has a limited number of instruments available for members to borrow.
-If we do not have one for you, we will work with other music groups at the school to try and find one for you.
-For specific information on which instruments are available, please email [pepoff@wpi.edu](mailto:pepoff@wpi.edu).
+The Pep band has a limited number of instruments available to loan out.
+However, if you want to play an instrument we do not have, we will work with you to find a solution.
+This year, we are instituting a buy back program to make sure everyone can play what they want to!
+Email pepoff [pepoff@wpi.edu](mailto:pepoff@wpi.edu) for more information!

 --